simonxin/sentinel-like-queries-for-mooncake/README.md

 2) Grant the Log Analytics Contributor role for the service principal in step 1) on the targeted log analytics workspace:
 ![](https://github.com/simonxin/sentinel-like-queries-for-mooncake/blob/master/image/automationconnection3.png)

-3) From automation account, locate the runbook named as "PollingSentinelQueries".
-In Schedule page, click on "Add a schedule" and follow the wizard to create a new schedule to execute the runbook.
-As a sample, you can create a runbook schedule to polling detection query once per hour (Set QUERYTYPE = Detection).
-Then create a runbook schedule to polling hunting query once per day (Set QUERYTYPE = Hunting).

 * Once the automation is triggered, we will check the report in workbook named as "security - Sentinel query report" and do invetigating.
 For example, you will see the related detection rule which has data returned in the Detection Rule triggered form.